OWASP/www-chapter-berhampore/index.md

 Follow chapter news on [Linkedin](https://www.linkedin.com/groups/13998122/) \| [Meetup](https://www.meetup.com/) \| [Telegram](https://t.me/OWASP_Murshidabad) \| [Facebook Group](www.facebook.com/groups/owaspmurshidabad/)

+## Participation
+The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

+Chapters are led by local leaders in accordance with the [Chapter Policy](https://owasp.org/www-policy/).
+Financial contributions should only be made online using the authorized online donation button.
+To be a SPEAKER at ANY OWASP Chapter in the world simply review the [speaker agreement](https://owasp.org/www-policy/) and then contact the local chapter leader with details of what OWASP Project, independent research, or related software security topic you would like to present.

+Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters), [Events](/events), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
+We especially encourage diversity in all our initiatives.
+OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
+We also encourage you to be [become a member](/membership) or consider a [donation](/donate) to support our ongoing work.

 ## Upcoming Meeting:

+* Everyone is welcome to join us at our chapter meetings which are free to attend.Just come with an open mind and willingness to share and learn..

 {% include chapter_events.html group=page.meetup-group %}